World War I: Opposition

-A number of nationalists opposed intervention, particularly within states that the nationalists were hostile to.
-Although the vast majority of Irish people consented to participate in the war in 1914 and 1915, a minority of advanced Irish nationalists staunchly opposed taking part.
+Several nationalists opposed intervention, particularly within states that the nationalists were hostile to.
+Although the vast majority of Irish people consented to participate in the war in 1914 and 1915, a minority of advanced Irish nationalists had staunchly opposed taking part.
 The war began amid the Home Rule crisis in Ireland that had resurfaced in 1912, and by July 1914 there was a serious possibility of an outbreak of civil war in Ireland.
 Irish nationalists and Marxists attempted to pursue Irish independence, culminating in the Easter Rising of 1916, with Germany sending 20,000 rifles to Ireland to stir unrest in Britain.
-The UK government placed Ireland under martial law in response to the Easter Rising, though once the immediate threat of revolution had dissipated, the authorities did try to make concessions to nationalist feeling.
+The British government placed Ireland under martial law in response to the Easter Rising, though once the immediate threat of revolution had dissipated, the authorities did try to make concessions to nationalist feeling.
 However, opposition to involvement in the war increased in Ireland, resulting in the Conscription Crisis of 1918.

-Other opposition came from conscientious objectors—some socialist, some religious—who refused to fight.
+Other opposition came from conscientious objectors—some socialist, some religious—who had refused to fight.
 In Britain, 16,000 people asked for conscientious objector status.
 Some of them, most notably prominent peace activist Stephen Hobhouse, refused both military and alternative service.
-Many suffered years of prison, including solitary confinement and bread and water diets.
-Even after the war, in Britain many job advertisements were marked "No conscientious objectors need apply".
+Many suffered years of prison, including solitary confinement.
+Even after the war, in Britain, many job advertisements were marked "No conscientious objectors need to apply".

-The Central Asian revolt started in the summer of 1916, when the Russian Empire government ended its exemption of Muslims from military service.

-In 1917, a series of French Army Mutinies led to dozens of soldiers being executed and many more imprisoned.

-On 1–4 May 1917, about 100,000 workers and soldiers of Petrograd, and after them, the workers and soldiers of other Russian cities, led by the Bolsheviks, demonstrated under banners reading "Down with the war!" and "all power to the soviets!"
+On 1–4 May 1917, about 100,000 workers and soldiers of Petrograd, and after them, the workers and soldiers of other Russian cities, led by the Bolsheviks, demonstrated under banners reading "Down with the war!" and "all power to the Soviets!".
 The mass demonstrations resulted in a crisis for the Russian Provisional Government.
 In Milan, in May 1917, Bolshevik revolutionaries organised and engaged in rioting calling for an end to the war, and managed to close down factories and stop public transportation.
 The Italian army was forced to enter Milan with tanks and machine guns to face Bolsheviks and anarchists, who fought violently until 23 May when the army gained control of the city.
-Almost 50 people (including three Italian soldiers) were killed and over 800 people arrested.
+Almost 50 people (including three Italian soldiers) were killed and over 800 people were arrested.

-In September 1917, Russian soldiers in France began questioning why they were fighting for the French at all and mutinied.
-In Russia, opposition to the war led to soldiers also establishing their own revolutionary committees, which helped foment the October Revolution of 1917, with the call going up for "bread, land, and peace".
-The Decree on Peace, written by Vladimir Lenin, was passed on 8November 1917, following the success of the October Revolution.
-The Bolsheviks agreed to a peace treaty with Germany, the Treaty of Brest-Litovsk, despite its harsh conditions.
-The German Revolution of 1918–1919 led to the abdication of the Kaiser and German surrender.